 Each member representing his or her compacting state at any Commission meeting is entitled to cast only one vote and only on behalf of the compacting state he or she represents.
 Only members of the Commission, or their designees, are entitled to vote.
 A member shall not give its proxy to another member.
 Members may participate in meetings by telephone or other means of telecommunication reasonably audible by all persons attending the meeting.
-If one or more members attend a meeting by telephone or other means of telecommunications, any member may request a roll call vote on an action item provided that votes on the following action items shall be taken by roll call vote of all members attending the meeting: 1) adoption of uniform standards; 2) adoption of rules and operating procedures; and, 3) adoption of bylaws.
-The Commission may also vote and take action by electronic means, in lieu of a meeting, after notice of the issue raised for a vote, and provided such action is taken pursuant to unanimous written consent, via regular or electronic mail, facsimile or other electronic means, by all the members of the Commission, and if such action is taken, it shall be announced as soon as practicable to persons given notice of a Commission meeting and posted to the Commission's website.
+If one or more members attend a meeting by telephone or other means of telecommunications, any vote put to the Commission shall be taken by roll call of all members attending the meeting any member may request a roll call vote on an action item provided that votes on the following action items shall be taken by roll call vote of all members attending the meeting: 1) adoption of uniform standards; 2) adoption of rules and operating procedures; and, 3) adoption of bylaws.
+The Commission may also vote and take action by electronic means, in lieu of a meeting, after notice of the issue raised for a vote, and provided such action is taken pursuant to unanimous written consent, via regular or electronic mail, facsimile or other electronic means of, of all the member of the Commission, and if such action is taken, it shall be announced as soon as practicable to persons given notice of a Management Committee Commission meeting and posted to the Commission's website.
 The notice shall specify a time for responses of not less than twenty-four (24) hours.
 Except as these bylaws may otherwise require, any question submitted to a Commission vote shall be determined by a majority of Commission members present and voting at any Commission meeting.